 Price: $100 for similar new model

 Conclusion: Not the worst camera.
-I don’t like the delay between pushing the button and the photo actually being taken since it increase the likelihood of a blurry photo, but the over quality on the daylight bulb photo is pretty good.
+I don’t like the delay between pushing the button and the photo actually being taken since it increases the likelihood of a blurry photo (use a tripod in cases like this), but the quality on the daylight bulb photo is pretty good.
 You can see it’s way better than the Galaxy.

 Canon Rebel T3i | 18 megapixel

-Conclusion: I love this camera.
+I love my Canon DSLRs.
 I still usually bump up the brightness a bit, especially on my darker pieces, but the pictures really don’t need much editing.

 Daylight Bulb Comparison of All Three Cameras

 Looking at this, the Nikon and Canon options are pretty similar.
-Canon is just a smidgen darker, but the Galaxy is definitely the worst option.
+Canon is just a smidgen darker, but the Galaxy is definitely the worst option, but all new smartphone models coming out have some pretty amazing cameras.